wechto/paper/README.md

 :curly_loop: [WISH YOU WERE HERE: HINDSIGHT GOAL SELECTION FOR LONG-HORIZON DEXTEROUS MANIPULATION](https://openreview.net/pdf?id=FKp8-pIRo3y) :no_mouth:

 We extend hindsight relabelling mechanisms to guide exploration along task-specific distributions implied by a small set of successful demonstrations.

+:curly_loop: [Hindsight Task Relabelling: Experience Replay for Sparse Reward Meta-RL](https://arxiv.org/pdf/2112.00901.pdf) :no_mouth:

+HTR: we present a formulation of hindsight relabeling for meta-RL, which relabels experience during meta-training to enable learning to learn entirely using sparse reward.